Opioid Addiction Treatment

 Inpatient Opioid Addiction Treatment

 During standard inpatient or residential inpatient treatment for opioid addiction, individuals will live in rehab facilities while receiving 24/7 care and monitoring.
-Individuals that want to attend a more casual form of inpatient rehab should attend residential treatment as residential treatment programs offer patients more free time.
-Regardless, though, individuals that attend standard inpatient or residential inpatient treatment have severe addictions.
+Individuals that want to attend a more casual form of inpatient rehab should attend residential treatment, since residential treatment programs offer patients more free time.

 Partial Hospitalization Program Treatment

 Outpatient addiction treatment programs don’t require their patients to live in rehab facilities while receiving care.
 This means that outpatient opioid addiction treatment patients will be able to live in their own homes and travel to a rehab center to receive treatment at designated times.

 The most intensive form of outpatient treatment is partial hospitalization program (PHP) treatment.
 PHP treatment occurs five to eight hours a day, five to seven days a week.